-Chinese New Year in 2017 will mark the beginning of the year of the Rooster in Australia and across the globe.
+Chinese New Year in 2017 will mark the beginning of the year of the Rooster.
 Officials across the country are preparing for the new lunar calendar on a greater scale than previous years.
-From January 27th until February 12th, plans for the two-week celebration include a parade through George Street in Sydney and similar events across Western Australia.
+Plans for the two-week celebration include a parade through George Street in Sydney and similar events across Western Australia.
+The festivities will happen from January 27th until February 12th.

 Rise to the Sound of the Rooster